rexcoleman/U-Net-in-Cybersecurity-Precision-Image-Segmentation-for-Enhanced-Security-Measures/README.md

 ![u_net_architecture](img/u-net-architecture.png)

+*Figure 1: Detecting Phishing Websites with Neural Style Transfer - This image shows an exagerated visual representation of a legitimate website credit card form being altered by a hactivist meme and the resulting suspicious phishing website.
+The cybersecurity goal in this context is to identify phishing websites pretending to be legitimate websites but with subtly different style.*

 ### 2.2 Comparison with Regular CNNs

 Unlike traditional CNNs that focus on image classification, U-Net predicts labels for each pixel, making it suitable for tasks requiring detailed localization and segmentation.